Joehuu/osu-wiki/wiki/Best_Of/en.md

 ## Description

 Every December, you can vote for the beatmap you think is the best.
+Some years have "weighted score", which determines the placing, not by the amount of votes.
+Factors of weighted score include: pp, play count, and difficulty of the beatmap.
+After 2016, the series changed its name to "Community Choice."

 ## Index